MarkvanMents/docs/content/refguide/oql-order-by-clause.md

----
-title: "OQL Order by Clause"
+# OQL Order by Clause
-parent: "oql"
-tags: ["studio pro"]
----

 The ORDER BY clause specifies the sort order used on columns returned in a SELECT statement.
 Multiple columns can be specified.
 Columns are ordered in the sequence of the items in the ORDER BY clause.